mmoya01/Natural-Language-Processing/README.md

 ## Natural Language Processing
 This repository contains all of my problem sets from NLP.
 Each folder contains the instructions for the assignment instructions and a write up that explains the solutions.
-Click the link for my python code for each problem set
+Click the links for the python code that I wrote for each corresponding problem set

 * [Problem Set 1: Regular expressions and finite state automata](https://github.com/mmoya01/Natural-Language-Processing/blob/master/pset1/pset1_code.py)
   * In this problem set I build a FSA that accepts all dates in the form MM[/, - or blank ]DD[/, - or blank ]YYYY from 1900 to 2099